Valid model-free spatial prediction: Local spatial conformal prediction

-With the help of the local exchangeability result in Theorem~\ref{thm:local.exchangeable}, we can establish the (asymptotically approximate) theoretical validity of the local spatial conformal prediction method.
-As before, to highlight the conformal prediction interval's dependence on $s^\star$, we write it as $\Gamma^\alpha(Z^m; s^\star)$.

-\begin{thm} Consider an infill asymptotic regime with $n=N^2$ spatial grid points, with $N \to \infty$.
-Fix an integer $m > 0$ and let the radius $r=r_N$ satisfy \eqref{eq:radius}.
-Then under the assumptions of Theorem~\ref{thm:local.exchangeable}, the prediction intervals returned by Algorithm LSCP are asymptotically valid at $s^\star$ in the sense that
+\begin{thm} Consider an infill asymptotic regime with $n$ spatial locations in the bounded domain $\calD$, with $n \to \infty$.
+Fix an integer $m > 0$ and let $r=r_n \to 0$ be such that the $m$ closest locations to $s^\star$ fall in a neighborhood of radius $r$.
+Under the assumptions of Proposition~\ref{thm:local.exchangeable}, the non-conformity measure $\Delta$ is a continuous function of its inputs, and if the limiting distribution in Proposition~\ref{thm:local.exchangeable} is continuous, then the LSCP prediction intervals are asymptotically valid at $s^\star$ in the sense that